Click here for current wildfire information in Central Oregon including up-to-date conditions and restrictions.

 Observatories and Stargazing Around Sisters

+There is just one observatory around Sisters, and it’s one of the region’s most famous.
 Located along the winding McKenzie Highway (typically open mid-June-October), the Dee Wright Observatory was built in 1937 from lava rock and sits surrounded by miles and miles of craggy lava flows.
 You won’t find any telescopes or fancy equipment at the observatory; instead, you’ll get to spy the Milky Way, shooting stars, and other celestial happenings above nearly a dozen Cascade peaks that are visible in every direction.
-(A bronze peak finder atop the observatory helps visitors tell the mountains apart.)
-Dee Wright’s location in the heart of the Cascades, far from the nearest communities, makes it a popular place to watch meteor showers and other cosmic events without any lingering light pollution.
+Dee Wright’s location far from the nearest communities, makes it a popular place to watch meteor showers and other cosmic events without any lingering light pollution.

 And if you’re looking to discuss the night’s adventures over a nightcap, check out our page on the best breweries and cideries in Sisters.